SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

 You can extend the behavior of a structure type with an extension declaration, as discussed in :ref:`Declarations_ExtensionDeclaration`.

-..
-TODO: Discuss generic parameter clause in the context of a struct?

 .. langref-grammar

     decl-struct ::= attribute-list 'struct' identifier generic-params? inheritance? '{' decl-struct-body '}'